 The Committee on Student Affairs will deal with the Assembly's engagement in policy issues in the area of student life.
-It will receive and propose potential legislation, provide advice for the President and Vice President for Student Affairs and discuss programming and policy initiatives.
-This Committee will be composed of the Vice President for Student Affairs, who will serve as chair, and several members of the Assembly as assigned by the Executive Committee.
+It will receive and propose potential legislation, provide advice for the President and Chair of Student Affairs and discuss programming and policy initiatives.
+This Committee will be composed of the Chair of Student Affairs, who will serve as chair, the Counseling and Health Services Representative, the Athletics Representative, the ResLife Representative, one Development Representative, and one Class President.